ctools/ctools/doc/source/users/tutorials/1dc/scope.rst

 Scope of the First CTA Data Challenge
 =====================================

-The primary goal of the
+The goal of the
 :ref:`First CTA Data Challenge <glossary_1dc>`
+is to enable the CTA Consortium Science Working Groups to derive science benchmarks for the CTA Key Science objectives.
+The
+:ref:`First CTA Data Challenge <glossary_1dc>`
-is to make the members of the CTA Consortium Science Working Groups familiar with the CTA data format and tools and to stimulate the simulation and benchmarking activities in the groups.
+should provide quantitative estimates of CTA's science capabilities that will enable the CTA Consortium Science Working Groups to evaluate science trade offs in the future.
-A secondary goal is to test CTA Science Analysis tools and to provide User feedback to the code developers.
+The
+:ref:`First CTA Data Challenge <glossary_1dc>`
+should also result in numerous show cases, including for example images, spectra and light curves, that can be used to illustrate CTA's science case, and that should enrich the CTA outreach material.
+Last but not least, the
+:ref:`First CTA Data Challenge <glossary_1dc>`
+should also stimulate the enrichment of the CTA Science Case.

 The data distributed in the
 :ref:`First CTA Data Challenge <glossary_1dc>`